 - Hairline/parts are all identical: This is the most common assumption because no one has the knowledge that identical twins can be very different from each other.

 - Personalities of identical twins never differ: This is the biggest myth of all!
 Almost always twins have unique character traits.

-Now that you know a lot about identical twins, we wish you the very best in your twin journey with them: one of great joy and one of great wonder!
+Now that you know a lot about identical twins, we wish you the very best in your twin journey with them!

 Also Read: Twin Pregnancy Types